nojhan/colout/README.md

 * `-c`, `--colormap`:
   Use the given list of comma-separated colors as a colormap (cycle the colors at each match).

+* `-t`, `--theme`:
+  Interpret PATTERN as a predefined theme (perm, cmake, g++, etc.)

+* `-s`, `--source`:
+  Interpret PATTERN as a source code readable by the Pygments library.
+If the first letter of PATTERN is upper case, use the 256 colors mode, if it is lower case, use the 8 colors mode.
+  In 256 colors, interpret COLOR as a Pygments style (e.g. "default").

 ## REGULAR EXPRESSIONS